A geometric realization of the $m$-cluster categories of type $\tilde{D_n}$: Geometric realization and flips

-\begin{defi} We denote by $B_{ij}$ the boundary path from $i$ to $j$ going clockwise around the boundary (where $B_{ii}$ denotes the trivial path at $i$).
-We call a "$t$-angle", a figure delimited by arcs and/or $B_{ij}$ for some distinct $i$ and $j$ and/or sides of the inner polygons $R$ and $S$, where the total number of sides and arcs is $t$. \end{defi}

-Note that we only consider unoriented arcs, the order of $i$ and $j$ does not matter.
+Note that we only consider unoriented arcs, the order of $i$ and $j$ is not important.
 For convenience, we will nevertheless use the terminology "from $i$ to $j$".

-\begin{nota} We call a Dehn twist the action of rotating $R$.
-It means that if we consider an arc $\alpha$ hung to $R$, applying a Dehn twist of $R$ makes $\alpha$ roll around $R$ only. \end{nota}
+\begin{defi} \coor{We call a Dehn twist an application which, with an arc, associates another arc, obtained by the action of rotating $L$ (respectively $R$).
+It means that if we consider an arc $\alpha$ hung to $L$ (respectively $R$), applying a Dehn twist of $L$ (respectively $R$) makes $\alpha$ roll around $L$ (respectively $R$) only (see figure \ref{fig:roll}).
+We can define Dehn twist in both clockwise and counterclockwise directions.} \end{defi}